CHEPROXIMITY/docker-aem/aem-dispatcher/apache2.4.18/README.md

 # About this aem-dispatcher
 This is the repo of the Docker image for AEM dispatcher.
-See the Docker HUb page for the full readme on  how to use this Docker images.
+See the Docker [hub page](https://hub.docker.com/r/cheproximity/aem-dispatcher/) for the full readme on  how to use this Docker images.
 This image includes Ubuntu 16.04 LTS and the Apache/2.4.18 (Ubuntu).

 The main idea is to keep this image as the base for the AEM dispatcher instances.